webix-hub/docs/data/desktop/skins.md

 Skin JS File Config
 --------------------------

-Below you will find the full configuration file for the Flat skin.
-It contains all the properties you can configure:
+Below you will find the full *skin.js* file for the Flat skin:

 ~~~js
 webix.skin.flat = {